It's tough to live with Chronic Fatigue Syndrome (CFS), a debilitating condition that constantly leaves you feeling exhausted.

 3. DEVELOP AN EXERCISE PLAN

 Even though you're tired, you need to move, but you need to move intelligently.
-You may not do as much as you want to but doing something each day will help.
+You may not do as much as you want, but doing something each day will help.
 It would help if you started at your level, set your intentions, and build up gradually.

 But do not do strenuous exercise; instead, focus on keeping your muscles strong and gaining the flexibility you need to live your daily life.